This page contains the following sections:

 If you are diagnosed with a mitral valve too badly damaged to be repairable, your surgeon will evaluate the specifics of your situation and weigh the risks of surgery against the risks of managing the disorder with medication and other nonsurgical treatments.
 Sometimes, it may be possible to manage your symptoms with lifestyle changes and/or medication.
 And sometimes it may be preferable to wait a while and have your valve replaced at the same time that another cardiac procedure is undertaken.
 But often it will be advisable, for a valve badly enough damaged not to be repairable, to replace the defective valve before symptoms of congestive heart failure begin to occur.

-Should you and your surgeon decide the time is right for surgery, keep in mind that the cardiac surgeons at Dartmouth-Hitchcock (D-H) have considerable expertise in all the proven options for replacing (as well as repairing) damaged mitral valves.
+Should you and your surgeon decide the time is right for surgery, keep in mind that our cardiac surgeons have considerable expertise in all the proven options for replacing (as well as repairing) damaged mitral valves.
 Surgical replacement of the mitral valve is fairly common.

 There are several ways to replace a damaged mitral valve.
 If your valve is judged to require replacement, the two primary matters your surgeon will consider are what kind of replacement valve to use and which surgical approach will work best.

 There are two primary kinds of replacement valves.
 Factors such as your age and the overall state of your health will affect which kind is most appropriate:

 - Mechanical valves are made of very durable artificial materials, such as titanium, carbon, polyester, Dacron or Teflon.
 They are typically very long-lasting; however, use of a mechanical valve requires patients to take blood-thinning medication (often referred to by the brand name of Coumadin) for the rest of their lives.